rhysmoggs/ms1-bakes-by-noemie/README.md

 #### Instagram link

-- The Insagram link appears centrally on both the index.html and shop.html. webpages.
+- The Instagram link appears centrally on both the index.html and shop.html. webpages.
 It serves as a visual reminder to check the company's social media account.
 This aims to drive up visitors and curiosity.

 <img src="assets/readme-images/instagram.png">